 Galaxy S7 Software Features

-Head into Settings > Advanced Features > and turn off things like Smart Capture, Palm Swipe Capture, Direct Call, Easy Mute, and disable “Smart Stay” in the display settings.
-All of these will lower battery life and you probably never use them.
+Head to Settings > Advanced Features > and turn off things like Smart Capture, Palm Swipe Capture, Direct Call, Easy Mute, and disable “Smart Stay” in the display settings.
+All of these will lower battery life and I’m willing to bet you never use them.

 When you enable Power saving mode, it will limit the quad-core processor’s performance, lower screen brightness, and overall frame rate, turn off the touch key lights, turn off vibration feedback, and reduce the screen timeout feature mentioned earlier.
 It’s a great way to get through an entire night when there’s only 30% left.

-On Android 7.0 Nougat Samsung changed the screen resolution to 1080p, instead of Quad-HD.
+Also, with Android 7.0 Nougat Samsung changed the screen resolution to 1080p, instead of Quad-HD.
 This helps battery life and most don’t even notice the difference.
-There are also new “performance modes” in settings that can squeeze more usage out of each battery recharge.
+However, you can always change it back if you’d like.
+We recommend keeping the screen resolution at 1080p for the best Galaxy S7 battery life.

 Other Quick Tips

-Everything we just explained are small but worthy tweaks that actually make a noticeable difference on battery life.
+Each one of these small but very helpful tweaks will actually make a noticeable difference in battery life.
 Users can always get apps like BetteryBatteryStats to dive in even deeper.
 It’s what we used to find the Oculus issue.
-This app finds other apps that are misbehaving, need to be uninstalled or are just causing general Galaxy S7 problems.
+It’s a good app for tracking battery usage, finding apps that misbehave, and understanding how you use your phone.

 Above are some great Samsung accessories, and that list includes a battery case that nearly doubles S7 battery life.
-Meaning the battery can last 2-4 days with it installed.
-Get a battery case, external chargers, or other things if needed.
+Meaning the battery can last 2-4 days if you take that route.
+Get a battery case, portable chargers, or other things if needed.

 Owners on a flight or taking the train with no service, enable airplane mode to save it for when you arrive.
-Airplane mode turns off all data, radios, services and more and most phones can last 4-5 days on airplane mode.
-Occasional device restarts can also help to flush out the system and memory, and give your device a clean slate for the day or work week.
+Airplane mode turns off all data, radios, services and more and most phones can last 4-5 days in airplane mode.
+Then, occasional device restarts can help flush out the system and memory, giving your device a clean slate for the day or week.
+We recommend reboots every once in a while.
 It’s also a good idea to do a factory data reset (which erases everything) if you are experiencing extremely bad battery life.
-This is a last resort, but could fix Galaxy S7 battery problems for some.
+This is a last resort but could fix Galaxy S7 battery problems for some.

 Galaxy S7 S-View Flip Cover (Clear)